travelgateX/documentation-site/content/travelgatex/reference/objects/DefaultSettings.md

   "requireby": [
     {
       "name": "Query",
-      "description": "",
-      "url": "/travelgatex/reference/schema/query"
+      "description": "The query root of TravelgateX's GraphQL interface.", "url": "/travelgatex/reference/schema/query"
     },
     {
       "name": "Mutation",
-      "description": "Mutations are operations that change or update data on the server", "url": "/travelgatex/reference/schema/mutation"
+      "description": "The root query for implementing GraphQL mutations.
+Mutations are operations that change or update data on the server", "url": "/travelgatex/reference/schema/mutation"
     }
   ],